CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18- Display all the lines of the files /etc/ssh/sshd_config starting with a letter 19- Replace all characters A and c from input to Z and e respectively 20- Remove all letters c and C from input
-20- Script that reverses its input
+21- Script that reverses its input
-21- Display all users and their home directories, sorted by users
+22- Display all users and their home directories, sorted by users 23- Find all empty files and directories in the current directory and all sub-directories